unikubehq/docs/src/guides/getting-started/project-setup.md

 ![Create a new organization1](/docs/img/edit_deck.png)

-In the deck's environment define the values `directory` or `file` which should be used to render the helm charts.
+In the decks settings make sure a values path is set, if you are using our example this might be `/buzzword-counter/values.yaml`.

 ![Create a new organization1](/docs/img/edit_values.png)